dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 Unfortunately {{< spell 210663 "Scent of Blood" >}} has never been chosen as a talent ever by anyone seriously in M+, and {{< spell 202028 "Brutal Slash" >}} is a shell of it's former Legion self and should only really be taken in ST.

-**Row 50** - Originally a lot of early sims with low gear had {{< spell 274837 "Feral Frenzy" >}} equal to or above {{< spell 319439 "Bloodtalons" >}}BT, but as time has passed and gear has grown this is no longer the case, BT is simply too good.
+**Row 50** - Originally a lot of early sims with low gear had {{< spell 274837 "Feral Frenzy" >}} equal to or above {{< spell 319439 "Bloodtalons" >}}, but as time has passed and gear has grown this is no longer the case, BT is simply too good.
 Also since leaving BfA where builders were much stronger than they are today, {{< spell 236068 "Moment of Clarity" >}} is basically dead, as right now builders do not do enough to justify choosing it.

 -----